 Using your dubbing, create a dubbing noodle.

-And dub your hook shank, stopping about 1/4 of the way behind the eye, ensuring that you leave enough room to tie in the hackle.
+Start dubbing your hook shank, stopping about 1/4 of the way behind the eye, ensuring that you leave enough room to tie in and wrap the hackle.

 Once you have dubbed the body it’s now time to create the visible stripe that goes along an Isonychias natural nymph body and rib it with wire .
 You will do this by Bringing the white thread forward, then using your finger nail it to hold it down as you tie it in with a wrap.

 Now its time to select, prepare and tie in your hackle.